Professional Negotiation & Mediation Lawyer Representation In Phoenix

 When you seek guidance from our attorneys, our main goal is to educate about negotiation theory and application of the law.
 We help you make an informed decision based on the options available to you.
 Making a claim, especially for the first time, can be an overwhelming prospect for our clients, so we take time to listen to you and determine whether it makes sense to proceed with the claim in a formal setting or an alternative.
 A formal setting would mean pursuing litigation, while an alternative method would be negotiation or mediation.

 Our attorneys have a wealth of knowledge that we utilize to help our clients in a variety of ways:

 Drafting business contracts

-Purchase or sell residential and commercial real estate
+Purchase and sale of residential and commercial real estate properties

 To Inquire About Our Negotiation and Mediation services, Call Our Phoenix Arizona Mediation Attorneys At Denton Peterson Today

 Settlement conferences in Arizona are typically led by retired Superior Court Judges, or volunteer part-time judges (Judge Pro Tem).
 The main focus during the conference should be on party self-determination, and it is critical for the Judge to remain completely impartial throughout the entire process.
 To become a Judge Pro Tem, a licensed attorney must have at least five years’ experience practicing law within the court jurisdiction and demonstrate consistent, reputable moral character.
 Before the settlement conference begins, the Judge will review all the claims, pleadings, and details of the case.
 You can expect the settlement conference to last about 3-4 hours, and anticipate that all parties will have the opportunity to rate the performance of the Judge at the end of the meeting.
 If the dispute is unable to be resolved, litigation will continue, and a court date will be set.